-Construction will start summer 2017 and be operational fall of 2018.
+Construction will start fall 2017 and be operational in 2019.
 The first phase will cost $65M and create 65 operational jobs.
 The second phase will cost $35M+ and create an additional 45-50 jobs.

 CPI will process pea protein concentrate, starch and fibre and will be exporting into Asia via Vancouver to Asia and into the US.
 CPI will process 100,000 metric tonnes of field peas annually.

 Pea processing competition is minimal in Canada, especially wet processing.
 A very small industrial plant, called Nutri-Peas, is located in Portage La Prairie with another proposed for that location.

 SIMPSON SEEDS is a major pulse processing plant in Moose Jaw exporting globally and is one of Canada’s Best Managed Companies.
 The company processes and exports specialty crops and selected seeds after buying from farmers throughout Saskatchewan.